- What is CNN?

 - CNN groups pixels and processes them through a set of filters designed to get certain kinds of results.
 For example, to recognize geometrical shapes on an image).
 The number of filters applied usually depends on the complexity of an image and the purpose of recognition.

-- Pooling layer is designed to reduce the number of parameters of the input, i.e., perform regression.
+- The pooling layer is designed to reduce the number of parameters of the input, i.e., perform regression.

 As a result, you can a recognized image by identifying credentials and data layout that represents a blueprint of a picture of a specified kind.